localstack/localstack.github.io/content/docs/documentation/pro/index.md

 LocalStack Pro contains basic support for CodeCommit code repositories.
 The CodeCommit API can be used to create Git repositories, clone these repos to local folders, push commits with changes, etc.

-A simple example has been added to the sample repository on Github here: https://github.com/localstack/localstack-pro-samples/tree/master/codecommit-git-repo .
+A simple example has been added in [this Github repository](https://github.com/localstack/localstack-pro-samples/tree/master/codecommit-git-repo).
 The sample creates an Git repository via the AWS CodeCommit API locally, commits and pushes a test file to the repository, and then checks out the file in a fresh clone of the repository.

 Please note that CodeCommit is a fairly large API and currently not all methods are supported yet, but we are actively extending the implementation on an ongoing basis.